The Danger Within: Insider Threat Modeling Using Business Process Models: Related Work and Problem Statement

 \section{Related Work and Problem Statement}

-A semi-systematic literature review targeted Google Scholar, Swisscovery, and IEEE Xplore using the keyword string "insider threat modeling."
-After analyzing the references of these results (\ie performing snowballing), the overview, shown in \tablename{}~\ref{tab:rw} was obtained.
+A semi-systematic literature review targeted Google Scholar, Swisscovery, and IEEE Xplore using variations of the keyword string "insider threat modeling."
+After analyzing the references of these results (\ie performing snowballing), the overview, shown in \tablename{}~\ref{tab:rw} was obtained, which excluded papers not relating to security.
+In the table, these studies are summarized based on publication year, objective (\ie view), artifactual aspects, and methodology.
+Furthermore, whether a prototype is provided and insider attacks play a key role was analyzed.
 Based on 14 papers, two questions were investigated. \1 How can process models, especially BPMN, be leveraged in security management, especially within the threat modeling process? \2 How does research on threat modeling consider insider threats?

 Related literature on insider threat modeling can be grouped into three bags.
 First, numerous papers investigate the dynamics of insider threats from a psychological perspective.
 The focus lies on insider attacks' organizational factors and impacts.
 For example, \cite{introductionSpecialIssue} leverage game theory as a guiding theoretic model, yielding a simulation approach to explain the organizational factors between attacker and defender.
 While these studies are relevant for formulating knowledge bases, they do not directly contribute to the research questions.